How to Build Outdoor Waterfalls Inexpensively

 The spillway rocks should be relatively flat (as opposed to rocks that are more rounded in shape).
 They should also have sharp, squarish edges.
 Water will cascade more cleanly over such edges.
 When rocks have blunt, gently curving edges, some of the water tends to follow that curve and trickle back under the rocks.
-Not only is the cascading effect in the latter case less spectacular, but you'll also lose a lot of your water (because it won't fall cleanly into the pond).
+Not only is the cascading effect in the latter case less spectacular, but you'll also lose a lot of your water because it won't fall cleanly into the pond.

 You'll essentially be building four mini-rock walls around the pot, to box it in.
 Make a small trench for the tubing to sit in under the rocks, so that the rocks don't weigh it down.
-This will keep the tubing free, so that you can slide it through the pot up or down, at will.
+This will keep the tubing free so that you can slide it through the pot up or down, at will.
 This gives you the leeway that you need since you won't know exactly what height you'll want the water spouting out until you've finished laying the rocks.

 Invert the flower pot and thread your tubing through the hole in its bottom.
 Place the pot on the ground (still inverted) at the center of what will be the rock waterfall structure.
 How far in the back of the pond should this be?
 Well, that depends on the depth of your rocks.
 You'll want the rocks that face the pond to abut it; if possible, they should even overhang the pond slightly.
-So if the rocks you'll be using there are 8" in depth (i.e., front to back), the front side of the pot should be about 8" back from the edge of the pond.
+So if the rocks you'll be using there are 8 inches in depth (i.e., front to back), the front side of the pot should be about 8 inches back from the edge of the pond.

 Typically, when building rock walls, it's a good idea to stagger the seams.
 Of course, these will be very small rock walls, so it's not a structural concern here.
 Still, try to do some staggering, if only because it looks better.

 Begin trying to position your first spillway rock on top of your shelf rock.
-It should jut out over the pond even further than does the shelf rock (ideally, the tip would line up over the middle of the pond, although this is difficult to achieve).
-Elevate the first spillway rock in the back, to achieve better water run-off.
+It should jut out over the pond even further than the shelf rock does (ideally, the tip would line up over the middle of the pond, although this is difficult to achieve).
+Elevate the first spillway rock in the back to achieve better water run-off.
 You can elevate this or any rock in the wall by using shims (small flat stones).

 Begin trying to position your second spillway rock on top of your first spillway rock.
 Again, elevate the rock in the back using a shim, to achieve a steeper pitch.
-One way to think of the placement of the 2 spillway rocks is that they're like 2 shingles on a roof.
+One way to think of the placement of the two spillway rocks is that they're like two shingles on a roof.
 They're both on a slant, and the top one overlaps the bottom one, forming a continuous chute down which the water can pour.

-The position of the end of the tubing that forms the spout can now be determined more precisely, as you size it up on the surface of the second spillway rock.
-Again, pull to lengthen or shorten your tubing, as necessary.
+The position of the end of the tubing that forms the spout can now be determined more precisely as you size it up on the surface of the second spillway rock.
+Again, pull to lengthen or shorten your tubing as necessary.